-Continuation lines are allowed, as long as the total length does not exceed 132 characters.
-A continuation line allows you to use hyphens to type the elements of a command line on more than one physical line.
-You can continue a line after any element in the command line.
-An example of the format is:
+You can use continuation lines at the MAC> prompt, as long as the total length does not exceed 132 characters.
+A continuation line allows you to type a command line on more than one physical line.
+Use a hyphen to indicate continuation after any element in the command line.
+For example:

 '''

-MAC>object,listing=src1,-
+MAC>OBJECT,LISTING=SRC1,- RED

-MAC>src2,src3,-
+MAC>SRC2,SRC3,- RED

-MAC>src4
+MAC>SRC4 RED

 '''